Portrait photography: Butterfly lighting

 Butterfly lighting uses only two lights.
 The key light is placed directly in front of the subject above the camera (or slightly to one side), and a bit higher than the key light in a three-point lighting setup.
 The second light (more often a reflector rather than an actual light) is placed as a fill directly below the camera (or slightly to the opposite side).

 This lighting may be recognized by the strong light falling on the forehead, the bridge of the nose, the upper cheeks, and by the distinct shadow below the nose that often looks rather like a butterfly and thus, provides the name for this lighting technique.

 Butterfly lighting was a favourite of famed Hollywood portraitist George Hurrell, which is why this style of lighting is often called Paramount lighting.

 Other lighting equipment

 Most lights used in modern photography are a flash of some sort.
 The lighting for portraiture is typically diffused by bouncing it from the inside of an umbrella, or by using a soft box.
 A soft box is a fabric box, encasing a photo strobe head, one side of which is made of translucent fabric.
 This provides a softer lighting for portrait work and is often considered more appealing than the harsh light often cast by open strobes.
 Hair and background lights are usually not diffused.
 It is more important to control light spillage to other areas of the subject.
 Snoots, barn doors and flags or gobos help focus the lights exactly where the photographer wants them.
-Background lights are sometimes used with color gels placed in front of the light to create coloured backgrounds.
+Background lights are sometimes used with color gels placed in front of the light to create colored backgrounds.

+Devices, tools, or accessories employed in photography, videography, and cinematography to shape, control, alter, direct, block, blackout, or otherwise affect light emitted from a light source, which may be natural or artificial light are called Light Modifiers.
+By altering the quality, direction, intensity, color, and or other attributes and characteristics of light, light modifiers enabling photographers to achieve specific effects or moods in their images, as well as shoot at locations and times that would not be possible without ability to modify light.
+Light modifiers come in various categories and types, each with its own unique characteristics and applications.
+They can be freestanding, placed on stands, handheld, hung, fit over a camera lens, etc. Modifiers can be collapsible and portable and/or rigid and stationary.